m50d/m50d.github.com/_posts/2018-07-30-breaking-the-habit.md

 ![](/endymion.jpg)

-Le Cruset and La Flaga are a more directly opposite kind of pair
+Le Cruset and La Flaga are a more directly opposite kind of pair, and still seem to have fallen out of another series.